CERTCC/Vultron/docs/howto/process_implementation.md

 ## RM Implementation Notes

-Roughly speaking, the RM process is very close to a normal ITSM incident or service request workflow.
+Roughly speaking, the RM process is very close to a normal [IT Service Management](https://en.wikipedia.org/wiki/IT_service_management) (ITSM) incident or service request workflow.
 As such, the RM process could be implemented as a JIRA ticket workflow, as part of a Kanban process, etc.
 The main modifications needed to adapt an existing workflow are to intercept the key milestones and emit the appropriate RM messages: